corrode/corrode.github.io/content/blog/ugly/index.md

 This is a hands-on exercise.
 Feel free to paste the above code into your editor and practice refactoring it.
 Here's the [link to the Rust playground](https://play.rust-lang.org/?version=stable&mode=debug&edition=2024&gist=2510df77c1c8c6a227680ea49407fe18).
+At the end, there will be a little quiz to see if you found all the edge-cases.
 I'll wait here.

 {% end %}